 Job Outlook and Salary

-The Bureau of Labor Statistics reports that the average salary for financial analysts in 2022 was $108,790.
-The demand for financial analysts by 2031 is expected to be faster than the national average, increasing by 9 percent.
+The Bureau of Labor Statistics reports that the average salary for financial analysts in 2023 was $112,950, with the top 10 percent making $175,840 or more.
+The demand for financial analysts by 2032 is expected to be faster than the national average, increasing by 8 percent.
 To stand out in the eyes of employers, earning certifications and a graduate degree are recommended.

 Personal Financial Advisor